giacomosirri/nats-on-scaleway-poc/README.md

 For the use case at hand, we can assume that when a vehicle starts up, the ECU executes several NATS clients, one for each physical sensor.
 These clients publish messages to the NATS server, each on a separate hierarchical subject (e.g. vehicle.145.speed, where 145 is the id of the vehicle).

+*Note: the data produced by the NATS clients is completely random.
+For the sake of simplicity, the generated data points are floating point values in the [0,100] range.*

 The NATS server is "observed" by a group of subscribers, all carrying out the same task: they read one incoming message at a time, and they write its payload to a dedicated store inside the NATS server.

 There is no subdivision of the subscribers into separate specialied groups.
 Instead, every subscriber can read every message, regardless of the topic the message belongs to.
 This architectural decision automatically ensures a fair and efficient use of the available compute resources, even in case of wildly different sensor sampling rates.

 Of course, saving data to the NATS internal storage is not enough to achieve our end goals.
 There needs to be another service that aggregates data across the sensors at a common point in time, and writes a consistent, time-stamped record to a database.
 This is exactly what the aggregator does.

-Once a record is written to the PostgreSQL database, the user can visualize it in the Grafana instance, which is configured with the database as a data source.
+When records are written to the PostgreSQL database, the user can access and visualize them on Grafana by connecting via browser to the Grafana service endpoint.

 ### Technical details